sdcst-2025/002-basic-variables-nlwolsey/README.md

   a = 10 + 3
   b = a / 2
 ```
+**More Notes about Variables**
+* If you assign a value to a variable more than once, the first value will be over written and will be gone forever (see file example3.py)

 **Data Types**:
 There are 3 basic data types in programming:\